axelvaldez/radical-companies/_posts/3-radical-model/ownership/2023-05-22-is-co-ownership-a-give-away.markdown

  <p>One more: You may have been doing too much and working harder than you had to.
 Don&rsquo;t be offended if they say they are going to do things differently.
 This is an opportunity for you to learn, too.</p>

 <h1>Happy Endings!</h1>
- <p>You want them to succeed and they want succeed.
+ <p>You want them to succeed and they want to succeed.
 Nevertheless, keep in mind that we are trained from an early age to <em>compete</em>.</p>
  <p>You were the boss and everybody submitted to you (more or less).
 Now all of you will have to learn to collaborate and deal with each other as equally well-intentioned and wanting your common work to succeed.</p>
  <p>It is going to be strenuous for a while, but at the end of the tunnel you all get what you want.</p>